 No matter what you are trying to achieve, your success will be based on two kinds of measures: Lag and Lead.
 Lag measures track the success of your wildly important goal.
 Lags are measures you spend time losing sleep over.
 They are things like revenue, profit, quality, and customer satisfaction.
-They are called lags because by the time you see them, the performance that drove them is already passed.
-You can’t do anything to fix them, they are history.
+They are called lags because by the time you see them, the performance that drove them has already passed.
+You can’t do anything to fix them; they are history.

 Then, each day or week, your team identifies the most important actions that will drive those lead measures.
-In this way, your team is creating a just-in-time plan that enables them to quickly adapt, while remaining focused on the WIG.
+In this way, your team is creating a just-in-time plan that enables them to quickly adapt, while remaining focused on the WIG®.